sorbet/sorbet/website/docs/highlight-untyped.md

    [Sorbet VS Code extension](vscode.md).

-2. Open a Ruby file, and run the `Sorbet: Toggle highlighting untyped code` command from the command pallet (accessed via ⇧⌘P on macOS, or ⇧⌃P on Windows and Linux).
+2. Open a Ruby file, and run the `Sorbet: Toggle highlighting untyped code` command from the command pallet (accessed via ⇧⌘P on macOS, or ⌃⇧P on Windows and Linux).

+This setting should persist through restarts of VS Code.

 ### In other LSP clients

-This feature relies on the `initializationOptions` to the `initialize` request that starts
+This feature relies on the `initializationOptions` parameter to the `initialize` request that starts
 [every language server protocol session](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#initialize).

 To enable this feature, ensure that the `initializationOptions` includes